 The simplest answer is spiritual practices can decrease our suffering and increase our fulfillment.
 When you interview long-term practitioners, many report feeling more present, more easy-going and appreciative, less neurotically-consumed by their own desires and fears.
 Thus, they seem to find it easier to be helpful to others.

-Or course, this is still a human process, so it can be abused and confused and profoundly misused in any number of ways.
+Or course, this is still a human process, so it can be abused and confused and misused in any number of ways.
 So it is with anything in human life.
-One thing is clear: the more we as a culture understand this process, the more informed decisions we can make around teachers and traditions and practices.
+I believe the more we as a culture understand this process, the more informed decisions we can make around teachers and traditions and practices.

 OK – The Main Terrains